bowen0701/bowen0701.github.io/about.md

 I am Bowen Li, a data scientist and hybird of researcher/engineer, enjoying breaking down business/engineering problems and finding solutions using statistical machine learning with real-world datasets.
 My work is to apply, develop and implement algorithms and build large-scale data processing pipelines and machine learning-based products.
 PhD in Statistics from National Chiao Tung University.

-I just join Zalando as Data Scientist in the Personalization Engineering Team, focusing on personalized recommender system.
+I just join Zalando as Research Engineer in Personalization Engine Team, focusing on personalized recommender system.
 The best email address to contact me is bowen0701 at gmail.com.

 ## Research Interests